Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 The default recognition color is red.
 If you want to change it to blue or green, please refer to "[**6.2.5 Function Extension -> Change the Default Recognition Color**](#anchor_6_2_5)".
 :::

 Place the red ball in front of SpiderPi Pro's camera and it will nod when recognizing the red ball.
-It will "shake head" when detecting the green and blue balls.
+It will "**shake head**" when detecting the green and blue balls.

 <img class="common_img" src="../_static/media/chapter_10/section_2/1.gif">

 ### 6.2.4 Program Analysis

-The source code of this program is located at: [/home/pi/spiderpi/functions/color_detect.py]()
+The source code of this program is located at: [/home/pi/spiderpi/functions/color_detect.py](https://store.hiwonder.com.cn/docs/spiderpi_pro/source_code/recognition_tracking/color_detect.zip)

 * **Import Function Libraries**